Rome Opera House Tickets and Tours

 Take advantage of the Opera Card:

-With a price of 10€ for adults and 5€ for young people under 25, you can enjoy 10% discounts on your tickets to the Opera House and the Terma de Caracalla (not including premieres and seats in the balconies and gallery), 30% discounts on tickets to the Roman Philharmonic Academy, among others.
+Priced at €10 for adults and €5 for young people under 25, you can enjoy 10% discounts on tickets to the Opera House and the Baths of Caracalla (excluding premieres and seats in the balconies and gallery), 30% discounts on tickets to the Roman Philharmonic Academy, and more.

-Subscribe to the Opera House:
+Subscribe to the Rome Opera House:

-Have you fallen in love with opera, ballets, and all their performances?
-Don't worry, because the Teatro de la Ópera has different subscriptions available so that you don't miss any of its works.
+Have you fallen in love with opera, ballet, and all their performances?
+Don’t worry, because the Rome Opera House offers various subscription options so you don’t miss any of its productions.

 Theater Box| ©Josep Reverend